-After 25 May 2018, if we process your personal data based on automated decisions, and this will have a legal or similarly significant effect on you, then you can request a written explanation of the decision made and you can contest the results of the decision.
+If we process your personal data based on automated decisions, and this will have a legal or similarly significant effect on you, then you can request a written explanation of the decision made and you can contest the results of the decision.

-As a Data Controller we have to be able to demonstrate how we comply with the new law when collecting and processing your personal data.
+As a Data Controller we have to be able to demonstrate how we comply with the law when collecting and processing your personal data.

 Personal data and ‘special categories of personal data’

 The law applies only to ‘personal data’.
 You can find out more about personal data and the UK GDPR regulations on the ICO website.
 Special category personal data is personal data that reveals racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, or is about their health, sex life or sexual orientation and includes genetic and biometric data.
 The council has to comply with more safeguards when processing special personal data.

 Redbridge's commitments under GDPR

 Redbridge's commitment will be to ensure that the data is: